 Retainage, if any, is to be inserted here.

-RETAINAGE From each progress payment made prior to Substantial Completion, Owner may retain percent (%) of the amount otherwise due after deduction of any amounts as provided in section 9.3, and in no event shall such percentage exceed any applicable statutory requirements.
+RETAINAGE From each progress payment made prior to Substantial Completion, Owner may retain zero percent (0%) of the amount otherwise due after deduction of any amounts as provided in section 9.3, and in no event shall such percentage exceed any applicable statutory requirements.
 If Owner chooses to use this retainage provision:

 after the Work is fifty percent (50%) complete, Owner shall withhold no additional retainage and shall pay Constructor the full amount due on account of subsequent progress payments;